brooklyncentral/clocker/README.md

 ## Getting involved

-Clocker is Apache 2.0 licensed and the intention is to contribute it to Apache Brooklyn project so please get involved and join the discussion on [Freenode](http://freenode.net/) IRC `#brooklyncentral` or the Apache Brooklyn community [mailing list](https://brooklyn.incubator.apache.org/community/).
+Clocker is Apache 2.0 licensed, and builds on Apache Brooklyn.
+Please get involved and join the discussion on [Freenode](http://freenode.net/), IRC `#brooklyncentral` or the Apache Brooklyn community [mailing list](https://brooklyn.incubator.apache.org/community/).

 ----
 Copyright 2014 by Cloudsoft Corporation Limited